-Please make sure there always is a bit of play left on the cables.
+Please make sure there always is a bit of slack in the cables.
 This prevents damage to plugs, sockets and electronics.
 Specifically if you use a motion simulator, secure the USB cable to the (moving) frame of your simulator before you connect it to the brake.